edu-maxence-machu/education-react-native-examples/Yoki/readme.md

 # Yoki project

-Yoki is a  [Yuka](https://yuka.io/) like react-native app Scan a product in your kitchen and see the informations and data on your food products.
+Yoki is a  [Yuka](https://yuka.io/) like react-native app

+Scan a product in your kitchen and see the informations and data on your food products.

 Yoki is based on data collected from [openfoodfacts](https://world.openfoodfacts.org/)

-The objectives of this project is to
+The objectives of this project are:
 * Use the camera and native permissions
 * Scan products and call API
 * Use of the AsyncStorage
 * Use of components and imports

-##Features:
+## Features:

 * ...